Prosperity

 Description

 Digital Literacy is having the ability to create, evaluate, research, and communicate information effectively using technology.
-It is our goal to develop and implement a digital literacy program that empowers residents with the ability to use information technologies to find, evaluate, create, and communicate by growing their technical skillset.
-There is a portion of the community in Durham that lack education pertaining to digital literacy.
-With the rapid growth of technology today, it is crucial to learn and possess skills using technology proficiently.
-Expanding resident access to digital resources and community programs/ services will enhance the overall skillset of City of Durham residents.
+It is our goal to develop and implement a digital literacy program that empowers residents with the ability to use information technologies to research, evaluate, create, and communicate by growing their technical skillset.
+There is a portion of the community in Durham that lacks education pertaining to digital literacy.
+With the rapid growth of technology today, it is crucial to learn and possess skills on how to use technology proficiently.
+Expanding resident access to digital resources and community programs services will enhance the overall skillset of City of Durham residents.

 Key Measures & Data Analysis